RicinApp/Ricin/README.md

 ```

 # Contribute
-You can contribute on improving Ricin by [proposing Pull-requests](https://github.com/RicinApp/Ricin/pulls), reporting bugs or suggestions using the GitHub [issues tracker](https://github.com/RicinApp/Ricin/issues), [submiting a Bounty](https://www.bountysource.com/teams/RicinApp).
+You can contribute to improving Ricin by [proposing Pull-requests](https://github.com/RicinApp/Ricin/pulls), reporting bugs or suggestions using the GitHub [issues tracker](https://github.com/RicinApp/Ricin/issues), [submiting a Bounty](https://www.bountysource.com/teams/RicinApp).

 > _Section to complete..._

-# Supports Ricin developement
+# Support Ricin developement
 You can support the Ricin client developement by
 - [Paying us a Bounty](https://www.bountysource.com/teams/RicinApp)
 - Submiting donations via Bitcoin: [12VAyWXpe8uDKCPb25nhdhBHyiEf1pioBc](bitcoin:12VAyWXpe8uDKCPb25nhdhBHyiEf1pioBc)
-- Backing an issue via Bountsource to make peoples able to work on at full-time! :)
+- Backing an issue via Bountsource to make people able to work on it full-time! :)

 # Vala resources to get started
 Before clicking on any link beside, you must know what is Vala and why it is so powerful and easy to use: [What is Vala?](https://wiki.gnome.org/Projects/Vala/About)